 Abuse happens when people start taking more than their prescribed dose or keep taking the medication after they no longer need them.
 Because these drugs are so addictive, patients can easily form chemical dependencies on them.

 What Factors Increase Risk for Prescription Drug Addiction?

-- Easy access to prescription drugs (such as in a shared family medicine cabinet)
+- easy access to prescription drugs (such as in a shared family medicine cabinet); and/or

 What Are Common Signs of a Prescription Drug Addiction?

-A person with a prescription drug addiction may exhibit uncontrollable cravings and behaviors that aren’t indicative of their true personality.
-This is usually because of the chemical changes occurring in their brain, as well as the physical and mental symptoms caused by withdrawal.
+A person with a prescription drug addiction may exhibit uncontrollable cravings and behaviors that aren’t indicative of their normal personality.
+This is usually because of the chemical changes occurring in their brain.
 Common signs of prescription drug addiction may include:

 The symptoms of prescription drug addiction will vary by person and the type of prescription drug.
 Potential consequences of prescription drug addiction include adverse health effects, increased risky behaviors caused by poor judgment, compromised relationships with others, decreased academic or work performance, and an increased risk of involvement in motor vehicle accidents or illegal activities.

-How Our Prescription Drug Addiction Treatment Program Works
+Contact Wyoming Recovery for Prescription Drug Addiction Treatment